gbv/jskos-server/README.md

 #### DatabaseAccessError
 Status code 500.
 Will be returned if the database is not available or if the current database request failed with an unknown error.

+#### ForbiddenAccessError
+Status code 403.
+Will be returned if the user is not allow access (i.e. when not on the whitelist or when an identity provider is missing).

 ## Deployment
 The application is currently deployed at http://coli-conc.gbv.de/api/.
 At the moment, there is no automatic deployment of new versions.